 Transfer to wire rack to cool, and then store as desired.

-There we have it, that’s how you bake Double Chocolate Chip Muffins!
+There we have it, that’s How to Bake Double Chocolate Chip Muffins!

 What’s your favourite thing to bake?